Warcraft Universe Supports

 - Big Damn Heroes: Thanks to Raven Form letting him traverse the battlefield unimpeded and observe the battle from above, Medivh can easily pull these off by dropping in on an ally who's in trouble, bailing them out with Force of Will and Portal, and potentially cleaning house with his Heroics and Arcane Rift.

 - Combat Medic: Granted, it's more 'Combat Support' than specifically Medic, but Medivh has huge damage potential thanks to his spammable Arcane Rift.
+His ability to support is also especially combat-related, considering his supportive tools are entirely useless to allies not actively at risk.

-- Deflector Shields: Force of Will creates a Nigh Invulnerable barrier on his teammate that lasts for a short while.
+- Deflector Shields: Force of Will creates a Nigh-Invulnerable barrier on his teammate that lasts for a short while.
 It has a low cooldown to make it spammable, but remember it doesn't prevent crowd control effects.

 - Difficult, but Awesome: Possibly the most difficult hero in the game.
 Medivh is very squishy, team-reliant, and has below average damage output in the early game due to having Arcane Rift as his only damage-dealing skill, but he compensates with the rest of his skills having a lot of utility.
 Good Medivh players know when to assist their team mates with their skills when needed, and can even use their skills to save themselves in a tight spot.
 Furthermore, completing The Master's Touch in a timely manner is a daunting task.
 While Medivh can make some of the craziest dives with Raven Form, Force of Will, and Portal, it takes a serious amount of skill to pull off, especially since one slip-up and he's back to square one.
 The reward is extremely powerful, giving Medivh sustained damage output comparable to many Assassins and letting him rip apart enemies with impunity.